reinbugnot/keypoint-detection-sift/README.md

 ## Usage

-Open the **keypoint-localization.ipynb** to view the manual pythonic implementation of the SIFT algorithm for keypoint localization.
+Open the **keypoint-detection.ipynb** to view the manual pythonic implementation of the SIFT algorithm for keypoint detection.

-If you wish to use SIFT for your own project, [OpenCV](https://opencv.org/) offers easy-to-use modules for implementing SIFT in 1-2 lines of code, but if you wish to (more easily) implement the exact steps I did in the notebook, you may refer to the **keypoint-localization-modularized.ipynb**.
+If you wish to use SIFT for your own project, [OpenCV](https://opencv.org/) offers easy-to-use modules for implementing SIFT in 1-2 lines of code, but if you wish to (more easily) implement the exact steps I did in the notebook, you may refer to the **keypoint-detection-modularized.ipynb**.

 ## Algorithm Overview